CodingNomads/articles/fastapi-tutorial/fastapi-tutorial.md

     return get_place(db, place_id)
 ```

 Note that both the `create_places_view` and `get_places_view` methods are called from the same endpoint: `/places/`.
-In this case, the [HTTP method](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods) determines which function is called.
+In this case, the <a href='https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods' target='_blank'>HTTP method</a> determines which function is called.
 HTTP methods are like verbs: they convey the intent of the client.
 When a `GET` request is sent `get_places_view` is called because we want to **get** the resource.
 Conversely when a `POST` request is sent `create_places_view` is called because we want to **post** (like posting a letter in the mail) the resource .
 It is important to use the correct HTTP methods for your actions.

 All together, your `main.py` file should look like this: